Ludeon/RimWorld-Czech/README.md

-# RimWorld-Czech
+# RimWorld Czech

-A Czech translation for RimWorld Core and Royalty DLC.
+Czech Translation of RimWorld (Core, Royalty and Ideology)

 See this page for license info: